Safe Harbor Project

 The Safe Harbor Project:

-is a collaboration between the Department of Children and Families (DCF) the Connecticut Association of Foster and Adoptive Parents
+is a collaboration between the Department of Children and Families (DCF) and True Colors, Inc.

 This initiative was created by the Commissioner of DCF in September 2001 to educate against homophobia, gender bias and racism while working to create a world where youth, adults and families of all sexual orientations and gender identities are valued and affirmed, and to implement affirming and unbiased, culturally competent, Lesbian, Gay, Bisexual, Transgender, Questioning & Intersex (LGBTQI) service trainings for foster and adoptive parents, social workers, child care and community providers surrounding the issues and problems specific to youth and families with inherent sexuality issues.